Cyclone Yasa: Meteorological history

 During December 15, Yasa continued to rapidly intensify with its eye becoming well defined, before the FMS reported that the system had become the earliest Category 5 severe tropical cyclone on record.
 The system subsequently turned south-eastwards as a subtropical ridge of high pressure built in from the cyclones southeast before a ridge of high pressure near the equator caused the system to start moving south-eastwards towards Fiji.

 The JTWC reported that Yasa had peaked with 1-minute sustained wind speeds of 260 km/h, which made it equivalent to a Category 5 hurricane on the SSHWS during December 16.
-Later that day, the FMS reported that Yasa had peaked with 10-minute sustained wind speeds of 230 km/h, as well as a minimum pressure of 917 hPa, although it was operationally assessed at 250 km/h, and a minimum pressure of 899 hPa.
+Later that day, the FMS reported that Yasa had peaked with maximum 10-minute sustained winds of 230 km/h, as well as a minimum pressure of 917 hPa, although it was operationally assessed at 250 km/h, and a minimum pressure of 899 hPa.
 The system subsequently started to weaken with its cloud tops starting to warm before Yasa made landfall in Bua Province on Vanua Levu as a Category 5 severe tropical cyclone, at around 06:00 UTC (18:00 FJT) on December 17.

 After it had made landfall, Yasa's eye became cloud-filled and dissipated, as it completed an eyewall replacement cycle over Vanua Levu.
 The system subsequently moved into the Koro Sea, where it passed near or over several of the Lau Islands and started to interact with an upper-level trough of low pressure.
 This caused increased vertical wind shear over the system, which in turn caused Yasa to significantly weaken and become a Category 3 severe tropical cyclone during December 18.
-Over the next couple of days, the system gradually weakened further, as it brushed Tonga with hurricane-force winds, before it was classified as a former tropical cyclone by the FMS during December 19 as it degenerated into an extratropical low.
+Over the next couple of days, the system gradually weakened further, as it brushed Tonga, before it was classified as a former tropical cyclone by the FMS during December 19 as it degenerated into an extratropical low.
 Over the next few days, the JTWC continued to monitor Yasa as a subtropical cyclone, before the system was last noted during December 24.